ECB to drive policy further into uncharted territory

-FRANKFURT (Reuters) - Fighting stubbornly low inflation, the European Central Bank is expected to ease policy further on Thursday, delivering a cocktail of measures that could include a deposit rate cut and changes to its asset-buying program.
+FRANKFURT, Dec 3 (Reuters) - Fighting stubbornly low inflation, the European Central Bank is expected to ease policy further on Thursday, delivering a cocktail of measures that could include a deposit rate cut and changes to its asset-buying programme.

 Promising to do what it must to boost inflation “as quickly as possible”, the bank has all but committed to action, leaving investors guessing only what measures it would pick from an exceptionally long and sometimes contentious list.